BitcoinDeveloperNetwork/tutorials/building-a-bitcoin-protocol-cli-using-javascript/index.md

 <td> Whether the remote peer should announce relayed transactions or not, see <a rel="nofollow" class="external text" href="https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki">BIP 0037</a>
 </td></tr></tbody></table>

 So let's include some code which will help us decode this.
-We can define json objects for the schemas of each both our `message` and `payload` data structures.
+We can define json objects for the schemas of both our `message` and `payload` data structures.

 > Note: Considering something like protobuf might be more convenient here, we are however doing our own schemas for the sake of simplicity.